The average cost of roof shingles is between $7,500 and $15,000 for a 2,500-square-foot roof, or $3 to $6 per square foot installed.

 Slate Roof Shingles

-Slate roofing shingles comprise natural stone cut into individual tiles.
-This material’s high sourcing and manufacturing costs mean they cost significantly more than asphalt shingles.
-However, the material can last up to 100 years when properly maintained.
+Slate roofing shingles are comprised of natural stone cut into individual tiles.
+This material’s high sourcing and manufacturing costs mean it costs significantly more than asphalt shingles.
+However, when properly maintained, slate can last up to 100 years or more.

 How Much Roof Shingles Cost by Roof Size

 But beware — you can’t just use your home’s square footage to determine your roof size.
 Roofs are sloped to provide water runoff and visual appeal.
-For this reason, your roof has more square footage than your home.
+For this reason, your roof has more square footage than your home’s first floor.

 When calculating your potential roof shingle costs, use the 1.25 Rule.
 Multiply your home’s size by 1.25 for a solid estimate of your roof’s square footage.
 For example, someone with a 3,000-square-foot home should assess cost estimates for a 3,750-square-foot roof.